 Blue blinks, then nods.
 “It is.
 I hadn’t thought you’d noticed, from the way you act outside it.”

 “I’ve been talking to Elaine.
 She said she had a similar problem.”
-MG’s hands clasp her legs through her cloak.
-“I don’t want to distract people into worrying about me.
+MG’s hands clasp her legs under her cloak.
+“I don’t want to distract people, make them worry about me.
 But battles are the only time I feel in control.
 They make more sense than… other things.”

 Blue wants to ask what things, but the room has suddenly gone quiet, and his head whips around to view the monitors, where he sees… nothing.
 Just that the group has stopped walking.